apache/incubator-kie-drools/drools-drl/drools-drl-parser/Developer_Notes.md

 5. Add new tests to `drools-drl-parser-tests` to cover the issue.
 Hopefully, such a test would be a Descr comparison test.
 See `MiscDRLParserTest`.
 6. File a pull request to the `dev-new-parser` branch. **Be careful not to file a pull request to the `main` branch.**

+## Design notes

+`org.drools.drl.parser.DrlParser` is a common entry point of the new/old parser implementations.
+Depending on a system property switch `drools.drl.antlr4.parser.enabled`, it chooses the new parser `org.drools.drl.parser.antlr4.DRLParserWrapper` or the old parser `org.drools.drl.parser.lang.DRL6Parser`.

+The responsibilities of a DRL parser are:

+1. Parse DRL text and generate an AST (abstract syntax tree)
+2. Using the AST, generate `Descr` objects which encapsulate information to be used in the later build phase.
+The top level object is `PackageDescr`.
+3. If there are any parse errors, populate `List<DroolsError> results`.

+Common to Antlr 3 and 4, Lexer/Parser java classes are generated from grammar files.
+For the new parser, grammar files are `DRLLexer.g4` and `DRLParser.g4`.
+For the old parser, the lexer grammar is `DRL6Lexer.g`, but the parser grammar `drl.g` had been removed from the repo long time ago (https://github.com/apache/incubator-kie-drools/commit/c2ef448d8ed2f935480b9576f4dc83ba7b007a9b) because we directly customized the generated `DRL6Parser.java`.
+We no longer generate `DRL6Parser.java` with Antlr3 tooling.

+With the Antlr3 old parser, we had to write the `Descr` object generation java code inside the parser grammar file (= parser actions).
+Eventually, we had gone to the direct java code customization, probably because some features were not feasible with parser actions.

+With the Antlr4 new parser, we can isolate java codes from `DRLParser.g4` to `DRLVisitorImpl.java` which visits the AST and generate the `Descr` objects.
+There is no need to customize generated java codes (e.g. `DRLLexer.java`, `DRLParser.java` under `target/generated-sources`).
+When we fix or expand the parser, we should edit java sources under `src/main/java/org/drools/drl/parser/antlr4` (e.g. `DRLVisitorImpl.java`, `DRLParserWrapper.jva`).

+---

+For `DRL6Expressions`, we take a little different approach. `DrlExprParserFactory` is a common entry point of the new/old **expression** parser implementations.
+Similar to `DrlParser`, depending on a system property switch `drools.drl.antlr4.parser.enabled`, it chooses the new parser `org.drools.drl.parser.antlr4.Drl6ExprParserAntlr4` or the old parser `org.drools.drl.parser.Drl6ExprParser`.

+The responsibilities of an expression parser are:

+1. Parse DRL constraint text and generate an AST
+2. Using the AST, generate `Descr` objects which encapsulate information to be used in the build phase.
+The top level object depends on the constraint.
+3. If there are any parse errors, store them to be retrieved by `List<DroolsParserException> getErrors()`

+As the old expression parser doesn't have the problem of "hard-coded", the new expression parser grammar file `DRL6Expressions.g4` is basically the same as the old `DRL6Expressions.g`, but just adjusted to work with Antlr4.
+So not using Visitor pattern at the moment.
+Applying Visitor pattern to the new expression parser is one of refactoring candidates.

 ## Additional notes

 - The new parser are consist of 2 important parsers.